 By implementing their mentoring program they’ve found that employees are 49% less likely to leave Randstad if they received mentorship.
 Additionally, their study revealed that they saved $3,000 per participant per year by having lower turnover costs like recruiting, retraining, and lost productivity.

 When employees feel valued, they’re engaged with their work.
 They’re also better equipped to handle the pressure of meeting targets or goals in creative ways.
 They stand out and are better team players, more communicative, and generally a joy to work with.
+Don’t wait until your offboarding meeting to start thinking about how to retain and engage employees, start now.

 In short, valuing employees helps both the company and people flourish.